Published • loading... • Updated

 Russia Orders State-Backed MAX App Preinstalled on All Phones Starting Sept.
 1

-The Russian government will require the state-backed Max messenger app to be pre-installed on all smartphones and tablets sold in the country, in a move that could increase surveillance of Russian citizens.
+By Ryan Hogg, CNN The Russian government will require the state-backed messaging app Max to be pre-installed on all smartphones and tablets sold in the country, in a move that could increase surveillance of the country's citizens.
+According to an official statement released Thursday, Max will be installed on the devices starting September 1.
+The RuStore app, a rival to Apple's App Store, will also be pre-installed on iPhones.
+Additionally, start…

 Coverage Details